 You know your latest project is going to turn out amazing—if you find the right writer.

-It's tough to find the right freelance writer for your business.
-As an editor or a small business owner, you have a story that needs to be told.
-Yesterday.
+It's tough to find a good freelance writer for your business.
+As an editor or a small business owner, life moves fast.

-And whether that's the story of your how you help your patients, or a feature piece on a big topic in medicine everyone's talking about, it's something that requires a really specific skillset.
+When you need to hire a writer to tell the story of how you help your patients, or a feature piece on a big topic in medicine everyone's talking about, it's something that requires a really specific skillset.

-You've tried to hire writers before.
-You know there are good ones out there!
+You've tried to hire writers before, and didn't exactly get the best results.
+You know there are good ones out there.
 But one of these things has probably happened to you before when hiring medical writers:

 - You brought someone on you thought was going to get the job done—only for them to stumble at some point in the process (because they didn't begin with the end in mind)